 A car is probably the second largest purchase you will ever make (after a house), so picking the right one is crucial.
-Here are the things we think you should consider to make sure you end up picking the right car for you.
+Here are the most important things you should consider to make sure you end up picking the right car for you.

 Once you’ve read these tips, check out our car chooser – it’s a great way of narrowing down your options with just a few clicks.

 Don’t worry, however, because carwow’s car chooser takes all the stress and uncertainty out of the process.
-You simply enter the price range you’d like to look at and the car chooser automatically picks out your selection including any other requirements you’ve specified.
+You simply enter the price range you’d like to look at and the car chooser automatically shows suitable cars, including any other requirements you’ve specified.
 You might be pleasantly surprised to see some more expensive cars appear in your price range thanks to the fantastic discounts on offer from carwow’s network of dealerships.

 The next thing you’re going to have to consider is what you’re going to use the car for.
 If you live in a city centre and use your car solely for shopping and commuting, you need to take into account the amount of parking space you’re likely to have – you may want something relatively small.
 Alternatively, if you live in the countryside, you need to think about how bad conditions get in winter and whether you’ll need a car that can handle adverse weather – perhaps you’ll want a 4×4.